chelizideche/myesphomecomponents/components/tas5805m/README.md

       name: "Times Faults Cleared"
 ```
 This sensor counts the number of times that faults has been detected and then automatically cleared.
-It is updated at the update interval of this sensor which defaults to 60 seconds.
+It is updated at the update interval of this sensor which if not configured defaults to 60 seconds.

 # YAML examples in this Repository
 The ESP32-S3 Louder configuration is provided in "esp32S3_louder_idf_media.yaml".<BR>